"Veggie Powered Handyman" (formerly "Biodiesel

 bicycle distance get a motorcycle.

-wife has the Leaf (all-electric car).
+wife drives the Leaf (all-electric car).
 You can pick up a

 recent model year used Leaf on craigslist for under $6000 these days.